LispLang/ansi-spec/README.md

 ## Traversal

-After preprocessing, the files are parsed using [plump-tex][plump], and we recursively go through the Plump nodes.
+After preprocessing, the files are parsed using [plump-tex][plump], and we go through the document nodes.

-This part of the process can be thought of as filtering the semantics of the spec from the noise of TeX.
-For some nodes (those that declare formatting, or references, etc.), we emit a corresponding XML to the output file.
-For some TeX directives like `\defineSection`, we only produce an opening XML tag, and the `\endSection\ directive adds the closing tag.

-The end result is a file, `spec/output.xml`, which has a simpler XML representation of the spec.
+### Modes

+[this section will describe the parser, once I understand how it works]

+### Output

+The parts of the spec we want are written to an output file, `spec/output.xml`.
 XML was chosen because:

 1. It's easy to write from a context where you don't know the structure around the node you're on.
 2. "muh s-expressions" isn't an argument.

+### Stripping

+Text nodes that are written to the output file must first go through a filter, where backslash characters and italic corrections (`\/`, an ungoogleable TeX leftover from the eighties) are removed.

 ### Parsing Abbreviations